 Signs of urinary tract infections include the need to pee more frequently, straining while trying to pee, blood in the urine, attempting to pee in the house.

-This could be many things such as an abscess, a septum, a cancer or tumor.
+This could be many things such as an abscess, a septum, a cancer known as vaginal neoplasia, or tumor.
 In puppies, vaginitis can be caused by congenital deformation such as an inverted vulva.

 How Is Vaginitis In Dogs Diagnosed?

 To determine the best treatment for your dog, your veterinarian will look for the cause of the symptoms.
 When you take your dog to see a veterinarian with symptoms of vaginitis, the doctor will need to perform an exam.

 This will include looking at your dog, pressing the abdomen, taking your dog’s body temperature, and asking you questions about your dog’s health, diet, lifestyle, what kind of symptoms you’ve noticed, and for how long.

 The doctor will decide what diagnostic tests are important and may include:

 The veterinarian may recommend a complete blood count to rule out other causes of the infection.
 It is possible for more than one cause to exist at the same time.

 Blood tests are able to assess the function of internal organs, measures the electrolytes and identifies the levels of circulating enzymes.